-The California Code also addresses the other type of unattended death, the type in which a death was not attended by a physician.
+The California Code also addresses the other type of unattended death, the type in which death was not attended by a physician.
 The California Code enumerates what a county coroner must do when a death is not attended by a physician, as described previously.
 A county coroner must make the same type of inquiry as in the case of an unattended death and lack of immediate discovery of a body.

 The first step that a county coroner must take when advised of either type of unattended death is to dispatch a deputy coroner or member of the agency’s investigatory team to the scene of where the deceased individual’s remains are located.
 The coroner’s office, usually in conjunction with local law enforcement, undertakes an investigation of the scene in order to garner evidence pertaining to the underlying cause of the deceased person’s death.

 The operational procedures of all California coroners mandate that the remains of the deceased remain in place until the initial investigation of the death scene is undertaken.
-At that juncture, California law dictates that the remains shall be transferred from the death scene, in the custody of the coroner’s staff, to the office of the country coroner.
+At that juncture, California law dictates that the remains shall be transferred from the death scene, in the custody of the coroner’s staff, to the office of the country Coroner.

 Upon transport to the county coroner’s office, the coroner typically has custody of the remains of a deceased person for 24 to 48 hours.
-If necessary, a coroner can extend the period of time to conduct a forensics examination and an autopsy.
+If necessary, a coroner can extend the period of time to conduct a forensic examination and an autopsy.

-During that time period, the coroner undertakes a basic forensics examination, draws blood and tissue samples as needed, and undertakes an autopsy if necessary.
-In the case of unattended death, an autopsy typically is required to gather all the evidence necessary to make a determination regarding the cause of that death.
+During that time period, the coroner undertakes a basic forensic examination, draws blood and tissue samples as needed, and undertakes an autopsy if necessary.
+In the case of an unattended death, an autopsy typically is required to gather all the evidence necessary to make a determination regarding the cause of that death.

 Other types of testing, including those designed to detect the presence of chemicals and other substances in the blood, can take a more significant amount of time.
-Generally, these types of testing cannot be performed at local coroner’s office.
-State law mandates that they be undertaken at appropriately certified laboratories in the state of California.
+Generally, these types of testing cannot be performed at a local coroner’s office.
+State law mandates that they are undertaken at appropriately certified laboratories in the state of California.
 Results from these types of tests can take six weeks or even longer to obtain.

 Once a county coroner completes the forensic evaluation and autopsy of the remains of the deceased who dies an unattended death, the family is notified of the completion of that process.
 California law, regulations, and local practices of coroners throughout the state permit a family or other responsible party 72 hours to have the remains transported from the coroner’s office.
-If a family, or other responsible party, cannot make arrangements for transport within the 72-hour time frame, California law does permit a county coroner discretion to allow a family additional time to have the remains transported.
-The law also allows a coroner to charge a family, or other responsible party, a fee for keeping the remains at the coroner’s office beyond the 72-hour mark.
+If a family, or other responsible parties, cannot make arrangements for transport within the 72-hour time frame, California law does permit a county coroner discretion to allow a family additional time to have the remains transported.
+The law also allows a coroner to charge a family, or other responsible parties, a fee for keeping the remains at the coroner’s office beyond the 72-hour mark.